Degeneracy between even- and odd-parity superconductivity in the quasi-1D Hubbard model and implications for Sr2RuO4: Discussion

-Moving beyond the quasi-1D mechanism presented here, an accidental degeneracy between even and odd-parity superconductivity is an interesting possibility to consider \footnote{This possibility was actually first mentioned by Leggett in 1975 \cite{RevModPhys.47.331}, but no microscopic model exhibiting this behavior was known at the time.
-We thank Catherine Kallin for bringing this point to our attention.}, in the context of \SRO{} and of other systems.
-In fact, the proximity to a quantum critical point was shown to provide another mechanism for a nearly degenerate pairing in even and odd channels \cite{PhysRevLett.114.097001,PhysRevLett.117.217003,PhysRevB.92.125108}.
 One defining feature of a mixed-parity state is of course the breaking of inversion symmetry, which could be probed by non-linear optical effects like second-harmonic generation \cite{Zhao:2016aa,Zhao:2017aa,PhysRevB.100.220501}.
 Another way to measure a breaking of inversion symmetry is provided by phase-sensitive measurements which probe opposite sides of the sample \cite{Nelson1151}.
+A study of the nature of edge modes in a mixed-parity state could also reveal interesting properties, and could be compared with existing experimental data~\cite{KashiwayaEA11}.
 Finally, the most direct way to put the present proposal to the test is probably the Knight shift \cite{PustogowEA19,IshidaEA19}: The presence of a spin-triplet component could be disproved if a residual susceptibility smaller than the ones predicted in Eq.~\ref{KnightShiftChiral} or \ref{KnightShiftHelical} was measured.

 As we were completing this work, we received a manuscript by Chronister \textit{et al.}~\cite{Chronister2020} reporting new Knight shift measurements in \SRO{}.
 These measurements provide a more constraining upper bound on the spin susceptibility of the condensate than previous work.
 Based on our estimates for the residual susceptibility, the results of Chronister et al do not rule out the possibility of a mixed-parity order parameter.